Siyara11/Git-and-GitHub-Project/README.md

-# Git-and-GitHub-Project
-The goal of this assignment is to provide with hands-on experience using Git and GitHub for version control.
+This project is a demo to learn Git and GitHub.
+It includes basic Git commands, branching, and merging.